 - Japanese Chin

-You will notice that this list does not contain any large dog breeds like those found on some of the other sites that recommend clean dogs.
-You need to think about all of your needs before you jump into dog ownership.
+You will notice that this list does not contain any large dog breeds like those found on some of the other articles on this subject.
 If you want a clean dog, but you read and trust a site telling you how clean Dalmatians and Chows are, you'll likely wind up having to deal with huge piles of stool that need to be hauled to the trash every day.
-Not to mention, you are probably going to end up hauling your new dog to the animal shelter at some point.
-I do not want to see that happen, so here are the best dogs to consider below.
+You may end up hauling your new dog to the animal shelter at some point.
+I do not want to see that happen, so here are the best dogs to consider.

 Shiba Inu: Easy Housebreaking